 If you are looking for a saw, you may find yourself struggling to pick one between track saw vs table saw.
 I have been using these models for some time, and I found myself in the same predicament.
 Through experience and research, I gathered information that adds value to the debate.

 As you consider your needs, compare the type of cut each model brings.
-Cost, durability, portability, ease of use, material, design, and the dust collection system.
+You should look at cost, durability, portability, ease of use, material, design, and the dust collection system.
 Both models are accurate, fast, and give you a wide range of models you choose from.
 Yet, it is the differences in the above features that separate them.
 As a first-time user, you might find this article informative as it helps you pick your best model.

 Overview of the Track Saw